andrewt3000/MachineLearning/neuralNets.md

 Training a network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.

+Number of times to iterate over the training data - Typically you run the program until the training there is no improvement for a long period.
+Hopefully the training and test losses are converging on an acceptablely low error level.
+An epoch means the network has been been trained on every example once.

 Cost Function, aka error function or loss function - measures how inaccurate a model is.
 Training a model minimizes the cost function.
 Sum of squared errors is a common cost function for regression.
 Cross entropy is a common cost function for multi-class classification and softmax activations.

 Backpropagation - Apply the chain rule to compute the gradients (partial derivative) of the loss function with respect to the weights in the network by moving backwards (output to input) through the network.